avnet-iotconnect/iotc-python-examples/PROTEUS_MP157F_Demo/README.md

 <img src=".//media/image26.png"/>

 * You are ready to flash.
 Click the "Download" button to begin the flashing process.
    * The STM32MP157F-DK2 will turn off and on several times throughout the flashing process.
 It is important to not unplug or disturb it during the process.
-Given the size of the image it will usually take **between 30 and 45 minutes** to flash.
+Given the size of the image it will usually take **up to 45 minutes** to flash.
    * It is worth noting that the LCD screen on the board will turn on with some output text during the flash process, so do not be alarmed.

 <img src=".//media/image27.png"/>